epicerieledetour/ledetour-vouchers/NOTES.md

 # ARCH QUESTIONS ?

 - gens queries in SQL directly or go through an API ?
 First case, DB is the API, second case, we do data transformation in python not in SQL (which is made for)

+- Why unittest vs pytest ? pytest is nicer but it's one less dependency
+- Do not run new subprocesses to test cli, too slow